In this guide

 - If Centrelink doesn’t withhold any tax from your Age Pension payments and you didn’t receive any other income, you will not need to lodge a tax return for the financial year.

-- If you receive the Age Pension (either full or part) and received income from other sources and Centrelink is withholding tax from your pension payments, it is compulsory to lodge a tax return each year.
+- If you receive the Age Pension (either full or part) and receive income from other sources and Centrelink is withholding tax from your pension payments, it is compulsory to lodge a tax return each year.

 Submitting a non-lodgment advice to the ATO